29 August, 2024

 Recommendations:

-Subsection 4.2: Insufficient search for similar marks
+Sub-section 4.2: Insufficient search for similar marks

-We have already discussed the importance of conducting a confusingly similar mark search before filing a trademark application.
-However, it is not enough to simply conduct a search – it is important to do it thoroughly and comprehensively.An insufficient search may result in you missing a trademark that is similar to yours and has already been registered or filed for registration.
-This could result in the refusal to register your trademark and lead to a loss of time and money.
+We have already talked about the importance of searching for similar marks before applying for registration.
+However, it is not enough just to do a search – it is important to do it thoroughly and comprehensively.
+An insufficient search may lead you to miss a trade mark that is similar to yours and has already been registered or applied for.
+This could cause your trade mark to be refused and result in wasted time and money.

 Why is a thorough search important?